draconicpower/WordGame/README.md

 # WordGame

-This is a word i created
+This is the WordGame i created, To open, click on WordGame.py Enjoy!
-You need to open the main file to play Goodluck!